abhishek-pandey-22/Active_Listening/README.md

 What are the steps/strategies to do Active Listening?
 (Minimum 6 points)

--> To follow Active listening startegies any one should must  go through given steps:-
+-> To follow Active listening startegies any one should must  go through given steps:-<br>

-1.Face the speaker and with eye contact means Face to Face conversation is required.
+1.Face the speaker and with eye contact means Face to Face conversation is required.<br>
-2.Pay attention to what the other person is saying with their body language.
+2.Pay attention to what the other person is saying with their body language.<br>
-3.You can’t listen and prepare at the same time first let other person complete his statement.
+3.You can’t listen and prepare at the same time first let other person complete his statement.<br>
-4.Made body poschutre that you are listening.
+4.Made body poschutre that you are listening.<br>
-5.Learn to be away from distraction.
+5.Learn to be away from distraction.<br>
-6.Not to jump,judge and justify without listening completely.
+6.Not to jump,judge and justify without listening completely.<br>

 According to Fisher's model, what are the key points of Reflective Listening?
-(Write in your own words, use simple English)
+(Write in your own words, use simple English)<br>

-What are the obstacles in your listening process?
+What are the obstacles in your listening process?<br>

 -> At time of listening there happen some obstacles like:-
  1. Physiological Barriers: - some people may have genuine hearing problems or